larrys/opentelemetry-helm-charts/charts/opentelemetry-demo/README.md

 Parameters for each sub-chart can be specified within that sub-chart's respective top level.
 This chart will override some of the dependent sub-chart parameters by default.
-The overriden parameters are specified below.
+The overridden parameters are specified below.

 #### OpenTelemetry Collector